Can I File a 1099 Form for Payments Made to an S-Corporation?

 Resolve accidentally sending a 1099 to an S-Corporation by taking a few simple steps:

-File a Corrected 1099 – File a Form 1096 with your corrected 1099 form.
-Provide the accurate report to the IRS, mark it as a corrected form, and explain why you issued the correction.
+• File a Corrected 1099: If you send a corrected physical 1099 form, make that you also file a Form 1096 with the corrected document.
+Provide an accurate report to the IRS by marking it as a corrected form and explain why you issued the correction.

 We handle 1099 form correction programmatically with our W-2/1099 Forms Filer software.
-Print the documents that you need on pre-printed forms using our free, downloadable demo software.
+Print the documents that you need on pre-printed forms using our free, downloadable 1099-etc Demo software.

 Software Solutions from AMS